 6.3.2 Frequency Range: For each test case that can be run in both FR1 and FR2 NR bands, both FR1 and FR2 branches shall be separately verified and agreed by RAN5, unless one of the following conditions is fulfilled:

-The test case is only testing ‘higher than NAS’ (e.g. IMS) protocols.
+The test case is only testing ‘higher than NAS’ (e.g. IMS, MCX) protocols.

+MCX over 5GS: For each test case that is applicable to both MCX-NR5GC and MCX-IPCAN (5GS branch) test models, there shall be a separate verification and agreement of the TTCN of this test case.

 Note: An FR1/FR2 band combination is considered equivalent to an FR2/FR2 band combination from a verification viewpoint.

 7. If one branch is significantly different and more complicated than other branches, the verification team should consider raising CRs to the prose and TTCN to create a separate test for each domain (e.g. 8.1.1.1, 8.1.1.1a), so the working test case branch is not blocked by the difficulties in the other branch.
 Corresponding CRs to the prose and TTCN have to be submitted to RAN5.